 Adding a send to an aux bus

-Context-click on the processor box for the track you want to send to the bus, and choose New Aux Send.
-From the submenu, choose the bus you want to send to.
-A send will be added (and will be visible in the processor box).
-Note that the submenu may be empty if you have not created a bus yet.
+Context-clicking on the processor box for the track to send to the bus, and choosing New Aux Send … shows a submenu, listing the busses.
+Choosing one bus will add a send (which will be visible in the processor box).
+Note that if the only existing bus is the Master Bus, the menu will be grayed out.

 Pre-fader and Post-fader Aux Sends